 When PRANDIN is used to replace therapy with other oral hypoglycemic agents, PRANDIN may be started on the day after the final dose is given.
 Patients should then be observed carefully for hypoglycemia due to potential overlapping of drug effects.
 When transferred from longer half-life sulfonylurea agents (e.g., chlorpropamide) to repaglinide, close monitoring may be indicated for up to one week or longer.

-If PRANDIN monotherapy does not result in adequate glycemic control, metformin or a thiazolidinedione may be added.
-If metformin or thiazolidinedione monotherapy does not provide adequate control, PRANDIN may be added.
+If PRANDIN monotherapy does not result in adequate glycemic control, a thiazolidinedione may be added.
+If thiazolidinedione monotherapy does not provide adequate control, PRANDIN may be added.
 The starting dose and dose adjustments for PRANDIN combination therapy is the same as for PRANDIN monotherapy.
 The dose of each drug should be carefully adjusted to determine the minimal dose required to achieve the desired pharmacologic effect.
 Failure to do so could result in an increase in the incidence of hypoglycemic episodes.
 Appropriate monitoring of FPG and HbA1c measurements should be used to ensure that the patient is not subjected to excessive drug exposure or increased probability of secondary drug failure.

 More about Prandin (repaglinide)